 Answers to Frequently Asked Questions:

-- Continue taking any prescription medication as directed so bring it along so a dose is not missed should the patient have to wait a good portion of the day.
+- Continue taking any prescription medication as directed; bring it along so a dose is not missed should the patient have to wait a good portion of the day.

-- The patient will need to fill out a brief health history so bring a list of allergies, prescriptions, etc. to have this information available.
+- The patient will need to fill out a brief health history; bring a list of allergies, prescriptions, etc. to have this information available.

-- Patients do not need to bring dental records or proof of income.
+- Patients do not need to bring dental records, proof of income, or any other documents.

 - Services are first come, first served and ALL patients must be able to wait in line – no appointments.

-- The clinic opens at 4:30 am on both Friday and Saturday and waiting in line or determining how early to get in line, is up to the patient.
+- The clinic opens at 4:30 AM on both Friday and Saturday.
+Waiting in line, or determining how early to get in line, is up to the patient.